T. Gilbert Pearson: Life

 In 1901, Pearson accepted the chair of biology and geology at the State Normal and Industrial College in Greensboro (now the University of North Carolina at Greensboro).
-He took his classes on walks in the outdoors, believing this to be as important as laboratory work with a microscope.
+He took his students on outdoor walks, considering this as important as laboratory work with a microscope.
 During this period, he published his first book, Stories of Bird Life.
 The founder and first president of the National Association of Audubon Societies, William Dutcher, saw this book and encouraged Pearson to organize an Audubon Society in North Carolina.
 This he did in 1902, launching himself upon a course that would lead to influential work in state and national legislation.

 Pearson used the platform of the society created in North Carolina to encourage the legislature to pass a law that would be the states' first step towards wildlife conservation.
 That law passed in 1903 and was known as the "Audubon Law."
 It gave the Audubon Society the power to enforce wildlife laws in North Carolina and authorized the Society to hire game wardens to carry out the enforcement.
 These efforts were funded by donations from individuals as well as the sale of non-resident hunting licenses for $10 each.
 The non-resident licenses were wildly unpopular even though most non-resident hunters at the time had the means to pay the fee associated with the license.
 It was their belief that the license went against the tradition of Southern hospitality.